 Trove is a project that has been commissioned by the Jerusalem Trust, and is created and managed as a joint venture between CODEC and Twelvebaskets Ltd.

-The Jerusalem Trust are one of 18 grant-making trusts established by three generations of the Sainsbury family.
-The trusts’ donations to charitable causes over several decades represent one of the leading examples of sustained philanthropy in Britain.
+The Jerusalem Trust is one of 18 grant-making trusts established by three generations of the Sainsbury family.
+The Trust's donations to charitable causes over several decades represent one of the leading examples of sustained philanthropy in Britain.

 The objects of the Trust are:

 To advance the Christian religion and to promote Christian organisations and the charitable purposes and institutions they support

 CODEC is a research centre of Durham University, based at St John's College.
 CODEC explores the interfaces between theology, the Bible, the digital environment and contemporary culture.
 CODEC aims to:

 Explore the interrelationship between Christianity and the media, spirituality and the internet